 |•||Files can be uploaded to the libraries externally, e.g. using FTP|

 However, the Media libraries module is not the only way to store files of various kinds within the system.
-Kentico CMS allows you to upload files (such as GIF, JPG, SWF, PDF, XLS, DOC, etc.) to the Kentico CMS database or file system and manage them as any other content as described in here.
-Another way to achieve similar functionality is to make use of the Image gallery module (as explained here).
-Finally, you can attach files directly to documents and thus bind them to a document's life cycle (as explained here).
+Kentico CMS allows you to upload files (such as GIF, JPG, SWF, PDF, XLS, DOC, etc.) to the Kentico CMS database or file system and manage them as any other content (see Developer's Guide -> Content management -> File management).
+Another way to achieve similar functionality is to make use of the Image gallery module (see Modules -> Image gallery in the Developer's Guide).
+Finally, you can attach files directly to documents and thus bind them to a document's life cycle (see Document attachments in the same section of the Developer' Guide).
 Please note that both image galleries and document attachments can only be used with image file types.

 |•||If you would like to read a brief overview of supported file types that can be played or displayed on your site by default, please refer to the Supported file types topic.|